MOSAIC-Satellite/Documentation/docs/overview/mosaic_elements.md

 <figure markdown="span">
  ![Open MOSAIC](images/mosaic_all_boards.jpg){ width=50%, height=50% }
   <figcaption>All three types of boards for the MOSAIC mocksat.
-From left to right: Power Board, Main Board, and ProtoBoard</figcaption>
+From left to right: ProtoBoard, Main Board, and Power Board</figcaption>
 </figure>

 MOSAIC consists of three main circuit boards and a frame.